Reverse Mortgages are complex but don't allow myths and skepticism to cloud potential opportunity. Learn the facts about Reverse Mortgages.

 Fact: The only similarity between a reverse mortgage and a home equity loan is that they both use the home's equity as collateral.
 Below are some of the differences:

-Full service provided by Jefferson Mortgage Group LLC specializing in government insured HECM Reverse Mortgages serving the states of Virginia, Maryland, and Pennsylvania.
+Full service provided by Jefferson Mortgage Group LLC specializing in government insured HECM Reverse Mortgages serving the states of Virginia, Maryland, Florida and Pennsylvania.

 Member National Care & Planning Council (NCPC) and National Association of Retirement Counselors (NARC)